harbourlab/SparK/README.md

 Left: Example of a larger stretch (110kb) beeing plotted with standard colors, subset of genes, TSS sites with direction of transcription, and scale bar.
 Right: Example with "blue/green" color scheme and bed files with custom colors.
+Scale bar and TSS sites were not plotted.

 <img src="https://github.com/StefanKurtenbach/SparK/blob/master/smoothing2.png" width="400">  <img src="https://raw.githubusercontent.com/StefanKurtenbach/SparK/master/sparks.png" width="400">
 Left: Example of different smoothing windows.
 Right: Example of sparks beeing added to a plot